Overview

-Welcome to Lesson 2.1 of our Introduction to AI and Machine Learning course, where we'll explore one of the most transformative technologies of our time: Machine Learning.
+Welcome to Lesson 1 of our Basics of Machine Learning course, where we'll explore one of the most transformative technologies of our time: Machine Learning.

 At its core, Machine Learning is a revolutionary branch of Artificial Intelligence that gives computers the ability to learn and improve from experience - without explicit programming.
 Think of it as teaching computers to learn the way humans do: through observation and practice rather than following rigid rules.